scenarioo/scenarioo/docs/features/full-text-search/setup.md

 For making search available for a build you have to let Scenarioo calculate its search index.
 This is done automatically, when a new build is published & imported to scenarioo.

-But for making the search index also available for your old builds, that do not have a search index yet, you have to do following manual steps:
+However, to make the search index also available for your old builds, which do not have a search index yet, you have to do the following manual steps:

 1. Go to: `Manage` / Tab `Builds`
 2. Select `Reimport` (icon at the right end of a build row) for reimporting and calculating the index for a build